 Most electric scooters will have some type of lithium ion-based battery pack due to their excellent energy density and longevity.
 Many electric scooters for kids and other inexpensive models contain lead-acid batteries.
 In a scooter, the battery pack is made of individual cells and electronics called a battery management system which keeps it operating safely.

 Bigger battery packs have more capacity, measured in watt hours, and will let an electric scooter travel further.
 However, they also increase the size and weight of the scooter — making it less portable.
 Additionally, batteries are one of the most expensive components of the scooter and overall cost increases accordingly.

 E-scooter battery packs are made of many individual battery cells.
-More specifically, they are made of 18650 cells, a size classification for lithium ion (Li-ion) batteries with 18 mm x 65 mm cylindrical dimensions.
+More specifically, they are made of 18650 cells, a size classification for lithium ion (Li-Ion) batteries with 18 mm x 65 mm cylindrical dimensions.

-Each 18650 cell in a battery pack is fairly unimpressive — generating an electric potential of only 3.5 volts and having a capacity about 2.6 amp hours (2.6 A·h) or about 9.4 watt-hours (9.4 Wh).
+Each 18650 cell in a battery pack is fairly unimpressive — generating an electric potential of ~3.6 volts (nominal) and having a capacity about 2.6 amp hours (2.6 A·h) or about 9.4 watt-hours (9.4 Wh).

-- Lithium maganese oxide (LiMN2O4); aka: IMR, LMO, Li-maganese
+- Lithium manganese oxide (LiMn2O4); aka: IMR, LMO, Li-manganese

 - Lithium nickel cobalt oxide (LiCoO2); aka NCO